rubyforgood/shelter-assist/README.md

 ```
 ## Setting up and testing mail delivery using Mailhog

-The following is how to setup mailhog which intercepts e-mails in a local environment.
-The following steps only apply to Mac OS users.
-For non MacOS users, please visit `https://mailtrap.io/blog/mailhog-explained/` for further instructions on how to use Mailhog.
+The following is how to setup mailhog, which is a tool to intercept e-mails in a local environment for e-mail testing purposes.
+The following steps only apply to MacOS users.
+For non MacOS users, please refer to `https://mailtrap.io/blog/mailhog-explained/`

 1. Set up Mailhog using Homebrew.
 Run the following command in the terminal: